hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Move file related stuff to fileio module.

-Markers so that it is easier to use rcommands.
+[DONE] Markers so that it is easier to use rcommands.

 [DONE] Dont clip numeric values.